 - 1 cup water

-- 1 T . white wine vinegar apple cider vinegar, or coconut vinegar
+- 1 T white wine vinegar or other neutral-flavored vinegar

 Blend all ingredients in a high-speed blender or food processor until creamy and smooth.